nielsenjared/nielsenjared.github.io/content/blog/always-hackers/index.md

 >“The future emerges directly from the objects we design.”
 Tim Morton, “Being Ecological”

-After graduate school, I took a job as an Exhibit Technician at the Natural History Museum in Los Angeles.
+After graduate school, I took a job as an Exhibit Technician at the [Natural History Museum in Los Angeles](https://nhm.org/).
 One of my many duties was to update and repair ailing exhibits.
-Many of our installations were powered by PureData, which is open source and cross-platform, so when and where possible I would revive the lagging Windows PC with a minty fresh installation of Linux.
+Many of our installations were powered by [PureData](https://puredata.info/), which is open source and cross-platform, so when and where possible I would revive the lagging Windows PC with a minty fresh installation of Linux.
 Many of our mechanical installations were built on PICChips so I swapped out the dusty microcontrollers with new Arduinos, writing and troubleshooting the new scripts in crawl spaces and back rooms with a Linux-powered laptop.
 Our exhibits were instructing the public on the preservation of the natural world while behind the scenes my team and I were quietly working to preserve the technical infrastructure that enabled their experience.
-My biggest project at the museum was overseeing the installation of a scale-model of Downtown Los Angeles.
+My biggest project at the museum was overseeing the installation of a [scale-model of downtown Los Angeles](https://nhm.org/experience-nhm/exhibitions-natural-history-museum/becoming-los-angeles).
 It was a delicate operation and to ease the minds of vested interests, I created an animation in Blender explaining the procedure.
 It was a proud moment both for me and for FOSS.

 { insert Blender build https://www.youtube.com/watch?v=mlsYzXhz7mg }

 Open source software (and hardware) are steps towards "sustainability" for several reasons:

-* **economical**: for a cash-strapped institution like the Natural History Museum, not spending on proprietary tools is a small step to staying out of the red.
+1. Economical: for a cash-strapped institution like the Natural History Museum, not spending on proprietary tools is a small step to staying out of the red.
 Furthermore, a number of the systems installed in exhibits were rendered null when the company behind them went belly up.
 No documentation.
 No access.
 No choice but to start over, which is costly, especially at scale.

-* **environmental**: if you can open it and repair it, you will keep it (out of the landfill) longer
+2. Environmental: if you can open it and repair it, you will keep it (out of the landfill) longer.

-* **political**: being (mostly) free and accessible to anyone with a computer (and an internet connection), it breaks the digital divide and circumnavigates the issue of software/intellectual property piracy.
-Additionally, it models new forms of community through bottom-up emergence and active participation from its users
+3. Political: being (mostly) free and accessible to anyone with a computer (and an internet connection), it breaks the digital divide and circumnavigates the issue of software/intellectual property piracy.
+Additionally, it models new forms of community through bottom-up emergence and active participation from its users.

 But what I’m most interested in is a _post-sustainable_ future.

-> “All that language about efficiency and sustainability is about competing for scarce highly toxic resources”.
-Tim Morton, Being Ecological

 It's more than a matter of simply 'greening' our media.
 We need a _rethinking_ of media.
 Our drive to build the future is destroying it.

+> “All that language about efficiency and sustainability is about competing for scarce highly toxic resources”.
+> Tim Morton, _Being Ecological_

 @TODO Taleb quote